ACCESSIBLE, AFFORDABLE CHILD CARE

 To help create more housing supply, we are:

-- Establishing a $1 billion National Housing Infrastructure Facility, to fund City Deals that remove infrastructure impediments to developing new homes.
+- Establishing a $1 billion National Housing Infrastructure Facility, to provide finance for infrastructure to unlock new housing supply.

 - Creating an online Commonwealth land registry detailing sites that can be made available for residential development.